eclipse-iofog/iofog.org/content/docs/2.0.0/getting-started/quick-start.md

 ##### Prepare Windows

-In order to use `iofogctl` to deploy ioFog locally (as this quick-start guide does), we will need to follow a few steps to enable Docker to be able to run Linux containers within Windows:
+In order to use `iofogctl` to deploy an ECN locally on Windows we will need to configure Docker to run Linux containers:

 - Install [docker desktop for windows](https://download.docker.com/win/stable/Docker%20Desktop%20Installer.exe)
 - Enable Hyper-V in Powershell `Install-WindowsFeature -Name Hyper-V -IncludeManagementTools -Restart`